-10.6 Follow
+11.6 Follow

-Use this function to display distances and angles at the mouse pointing position when drawing and editing objects.
-Click Follow axis of the X-axis.

-Select all Confirm Cancel button at the bottom of the command line to turn the follow function on/off.
-The angle displayed is the angle with the positive half-
+Displays distances and angles at the mouse pointing position when drawing and editing objects.
+Click follow button at the bottom of the command line to turn the follow function on/off.
+The angle displayed is the angle with the positive half-axis of the X-axis.

-10.7 Reference
+11.7 Reference